matrix-org/matrix.org/content/foundation/governing-board/index.md

 * Trust & Safety
 * Finance & Fundraising

+More information about each Committee is available on the dedicated [Committees](@/foundation/governing-board/committees.md) page.

 ## Current Chairs of the Governing Board

 The current chairs of the Governing Board are: